-- To make a determination on the legalization application; - For criminal prosecution of false statements violations;^[48] or - In preparation of certain reports to Congress.
+- To make a determination on the legalization application; - For criminal prosecution of false statements violations;[59] or - In preparation of certain reports to Congress.

-A breach in confidentiality of legalization cases can result in a \$10,000 fine.^[49]
+A breach in confidentiality of legalization cases can result in a \$10,000 fine.[60]

-Case-specific information may be provided to the applicant and the applicant's attorney or authorized representative (with a properly completed [Form G-28](#) on file) after the inquirer's identity has been verified.
+Case-specific information may be provided to the alien and the alien's attorney or authorized representative (with a properly completed [Form G-28](#) on file) after the inquirer's identity has been verified.
 No others are authorized to receive legalization information unless one of the enumerated exceptions to disclosure noted below applies.